Physical Therapy To Recover From Total Knee Replacement (TKR)

 Osteoarthritis is a common type of knee arthritis that can make bearing your own weight more difficult because of the pain.

-Your affected cartilage and bone are removed during the procedure and they’ll be replaced with an implant or prosthesis.
+The surgeon removes your affected cartilage and bone during the procedure and they’ll replace these components with an implant or prosthesis.

 Who Gets Total Knee Replacements?

-You’re a candidate for total knee replacement surgery if you have severe osteoarthritis that is limiting your mobility and ability to enjoy the things you used to.
+You’re a candidate for total knee replacement surgery if you have severe osteoarthritis that limits your mobility and ability to enjoy the things you used to.

-While this is the most common reason people get knee replacement surgeries, there are other reasons a doctor may suggest it.
+While osteoarthritis is the most common reason people get knee replacement surgeries, there are other reasons a doctor may suggest it.

 Rheumatoid arthritis, the second most common form of arthritis, might also be a reason for a total knee replacement.